 Headphones and earphones that have this level of bass response will generally sound a little less clear in favor of boosting the bass guitars, drums, male vocals, cellos, and other low notes.
 It’s a very common thing, but it does mean that these things can sometimes dominate your music a bit.
 While modern mixers are aware of this and can correct for it, if you can’t hear higher notes: this is why.
 The TicPods Free exhibit this sort of issue in some songs—but only in the extreme edge case.

 In a similar vein, female vocals, higher-pitched string instruments, everything above middle C on a piano, and woodwind instruments will sound a little off in comparison to the bass notes.
 But again: this is something most modern mixers should be able to correct for, as this type of frequency response is super common.
 You may notice older classic rock mixes having trouble with vocals, and that’s definitely the case with the chorus in age-old pop hit Since U Been Gone.

 Should you buy the Mobvoi TicPods Free?

-At a hair under $130, the Mobvoi TicPods Free are a solid all-around pick for true wireless earbuds, and you’ll be happy with them.
-They don’t light the world on fire, but they do offer a certain level of quality that’s tough to find in the sub-$150 price point.
+The TicPods Free originally retailed for a hair under $130, making them a solid all-around pick for true wireless earbuds.
+Seeing how the price has dropped dramatically with the advent of dedicated noise canceling true wireless earbuds and other Mobvoi products like the TicPods 2 Pro, the TicPods Free stand as a real bargain.
+They don’t light the world on fire, but they do offer a certain level of quality that’s tough to find in this price range.
 However, you may be better served by the Jabra Elite 65t if you’re looking for a step up, and you may want to budget some extra cash for foam eartips.
-If you really need to save some cash, we recommend the $49 JLab JBuds Air.
+If you really need to save some cash, we recommend the original RHA TrueConnect, not to be confused with the second-generation model.
 You can check out our best picks under $100 if you desperately need true wireless earbuds for a bit less money than the TicPods Free.